 2. The Gospel Is For Salvation, Not For Material Prosperity

-Money, corruption, and personal gain issues, stained the pure image of Christ and Christianity.
-It is a common lapse around the Christendom.
+Money, corruption, and personal gain issues stained the pure image of Christ and Christianity.
+It is a common lapse around Christendom.
 Some church leaders are becoming richer and richer, leaving their members at the bottom line with a hope that comes from their lips, not from God.
-They replaced the gospel of Jesus with a prosperity gospel, making themselves the prophets of profit.
-They always inject in the mind of the believers that God will bless them and will make them prosperous if they will give and give to them, even if it neglect the needs of the needy (Mark 7:11-13), (Matthew 23:23).
+They replaced the gospel of Jesus with the prosperity gospel, making themselves the prophets of profit.
+They always inject in the mind of the believers that God will bless them and will make them prosperous if they will give and give to them, even if it neglects the needs of the needy (Mark 7:11-13), (Matthew 23:23).
 It seems they are helping their members by doing good works.
-But it just a mask to cover up their greed inside their heart (1 Thessalonians 2:5).
+But it is just a mask to cover up their greed inside their heart (1 Thessalonians 2:5).